What Every Student Should Know

 The Typical For-Profit College Student

-The (Other) Consequences to For-Profit College Students
+The (Other) Consequences of For-Profit Colleges

 Are For-Profit Schools All Bad?

-Some critics certainly think this, but for-profit education does have its defenders.
-For one thing, nonprofit colleges have their own share of problems.
-High costs and low retention rates plague higher education across the board.
-For some types of degrees (especially two-year programs), for-profit colleges actually have higher graduation rates than their nonprofit counterparts.
+It’s easy to think that nothing good has ever come from for-profit education, especially with recent criticisms that imply for-profit colleges intentionally do harm.
+However, for-profit education does have its defenders.
+For one thing, some problems are not unique to for-profit schools — high costs and low retention rates plague higher education across the board.
+For some degrees, especially two-year programs, for-profit colleges have higher graduation rates than their nonprofit counterparts.

 The Benefits of For-Profit Colleges

 Despite the scandals and the costs, people keep enrolling in for-profit colleges.
 Aggressive marketing probably plays a role, but there is also some value in what for-profit colleges offer, which is what keeps enrollment rates up.

 They Offer Greater Flexibility